Meghanmalange/swe-3313-fall-2025-team-01/implementation/README.md

 https://adoptium.net/temurin/releases/?version=21

 Steps to install:
-- Download the macOS .pkg installer for Java 21.
+- Download the Java 21 installer compatiple with your device.
 - Run the installer → click Continue → Install.
 - Verify installation in terminal: